robotarium/robotarium-python-simulator/README.md

 #### Homebrew
 To use [Homebrew] (http://brew.sh) for dependency installation requires a bit of extra work due to the scipy stack not being a part of the main repository.
 You can then install the dependencies labeled above using the following work around (Requires PIP).
 A more detailed explanation can be found [here] (https://penandpants.com/2012/02/24/install-python/).

+NOTE: Restart terminal to allow the path to python to be updated.
+Make sure the "which python" command returns "/usr/local/bin/python".
+Do this after installing the brew for python or python3, but before installing the pip packages.

 ```
-# Install Python (Choose Python 2.7.x or 3.5.x)
+# For Python 2.7.x
 brew install python
-brew install python3

-# Restart terminal to allow the path to python to be updated.
-# make sure "which python" command returns "/usr/local/bin/python"

-# Install pip
-easy_install pip

-# Install NumPy
 pip install numpy

-# Install SciPy
-brew install gfortran  # Install to prevent an error inherent in SciPy.
+brew install gcc  # Install to prevent an error inherent in SciPy.
 pip install scipy

-# Install matplotlib
-brew install pkg-config
+brew install pkg-config  # Install to prevent errors in matplotlib.
 pip install matplotlib

-# Install CVXOPT
 pip install cvxopt --user

+# For Python 3.5.x
+brew install python3

+pip3 install numpy

+brew install gcc  # Install to prevent an error inherent in SciPy.
+pip3 install scipy

+brew install pkg-config  # Install to prevent errors in matplotlib.
+pip3 install matplotlib
+pip3 install cvxopt --user
 ```

 #### Macports
 To use [Macports] (https://www.macports.org/), use the following commands to install the scipy stack.
 At the time of writing, a Python 3.5.x version for the NumPy stack do not exist.
 ```
 # For Python 2.7+
 sudo port install py27-numpy py27-scipy py27-matplotlib